metrumresearchgroup/acop_2020_torsten_parallelization/readme.md

 TBB_CXX_TYPE=clang              # or gcc
 ```

-To build and run a model, say `cmdstan/examples/arK/arK.stan`, do
+To build and run a model(we use `cmdstan/examples/arK/arK.stan` as example through out), do

 ```sh
 cd cmdstan